Scarther/What-Now/Tools/nmap.md

 # What Now?
-So, you get on your neighbors wifi, or have an IP that you want to see whats on the network.
-These scans are for if you are already on the network.
+So, you get on your neighbors wifi, or on an open network.
+These scans are .
 *Whether it be open networks or local password protected you just came across ;)*